rust-lang/rfcs/text/0000-make-cargo-install-extensible.md

 ### Corner Cases

 - Installing an application should not run the `install.rs` files of any of it’s dependencies, only of the application itself.
 - When re-installing a binary package this might run a different `install.rs` than the one that was initially run.
-This might lead to inconsistent/ undefined behavior.
+This might lead to inconsistent/surprising behavior.

 More corner cases would appear if `cargo install` was ever extended beyond binary applications.
 The handling of those corner cases is left as an exercise to the writers of a proposal to extend `cargo install` to libraries or other types of files/applications.